kevinzhu77/2048/README.md

-# 2048: International Baccalaureate (IB) CAS Project
+# 2048
-Created a 2048 game using Java and Java Swing and its corresponding website using HTML, CSS and JS.
+Collaborated with a classmate to create a 2048 game using Java and Java Swing and its corresponding website using HTML, CSS and JS for our International Baccalaureate (IB) CAS Project